 So to recap, I ran once and haven’t run since Monday.
 My plan this summer was to take an extended break from running and now worked out well.
 I’m not sure how long I’ll take off, but I’ll run when I’m mentally ready to run again.

 Instead of writing a traditional training post, I’ll talk about some reasons for resting.
-The idea of rest isn’t new, unusual, or life changing.
-It’s important for every single runner, new or old, elite or not, to take rest.
+The idea of rest isn’t new, unusual, or life-changing.
+It’s essential for every single runner, new or old, elite or not, to take rest.

-You aren’t running, and your body will lose fitness.
+You aren’t running, and your body will lose fitness, and your vo2 max will decrease.
 It’s a real statement.
-The longer you don’t run, the more likely you are to lose fitness.
-However, you will gain fitness back quickly, and you will come back stronger.
-A few weeks isn’t a big deal and the benefits of taking the rest outweigh the consequence of losing fitness.
+The longer you don’t run and reduce your weekly mileage, the more likely you are to lose fitness.
+However, studies show, you will gain fitness back quickly, and you will come back stronger.
+A few weeks of training isn’t a big deal, and the benefits of taking the rest outweigh the consequence of losing fitness.

 Worry 2: You’ll Gain Weight

-I’ve gained a few pounds everytime I’ve been injured.
-That’s my body’s way of saying: “Hey you are doing the recovery thing right.”
-I used to think not running meant I should cross train as much as I ran, but that isn’t the case.
-Allowing your body rest might cause weight gain but once you start running again, you will lose whatever you might have gained.
+I’ve gained a few pounds every time I’ve been injured.
+That’s my body’s way of saying: “Hey, you are doing the recovery thing right.”
+I used to think not running meant I should cross-train or strength train as much as I ran, but that isn’t the case.
+Allowing your body rest might cause weight gain, but once you start running again, you will lose whatever you might have gained.

 Yes, you might gain a few pounds but if you don’t rest and recover, the rest period doesn’t do you any good.
-To clarify, I don’t think it’s easy and all rainbows and butterflies, but it’s necessary.
+To clarify, I don’t think it’s easy and all rainbows and butterflies to take weeks off of running, but it’s necessary.